micmejia/bible-dump/AMPC/Matthew/Matt 17.md

-However, in order not to give offense _and_ cause them to stumble [that is, to cause them [^m]to judge unfavorably and unjustly] go down to the sea and throw in a hook.
+However, in order not to give offense _and_ cause them to stumble [that is, to cause them to judge unfavorably and unjustly] go down to the sea and throw in a hook.
 Take the first fish that comes up, and when you open its mouth you will find there a shekel.
 Take it and give it to them to pay the temple tax for Me and for yourself.